worktheclock/replit.github.io/tutorials/28-technical-challenge-site.md

     }
 ```

 This will give every page most of the application's state.
-If we find we need another piece of state later, we can add it to the `context` helper function, and it will available to all our pages.
+If we find we need another piece of state later, we can add it to the `context` helper function, and it will be available to all our pages.

 Importantly, we're using a function rather than a static dictionary so that we can get the most up-to-date application state every time we serve a page.